Joystream/community-repo/working-groups/storage-group/leader/Scale.md

 | Workers                | 4         | 4        | 4        | 8        | 12        | 32        | 76        | 116        | 208        | 500        | 4704     |

+# Proposed scaling plan

+Joystream should follow a combination of vertical and horizontal scaling.
+-